mozilla-services/consvc-shepherd/docs/quickStart.md

 eval "$(pyenv virtualenv-init -)"
 ```

-You also need to ensure you have Postgres installed.
-You can select a distribution from [https://www.postgresql.org/download/](https://www.postgresql.org/download/),
-use homebrew or their EDB installer client.
-Make sure to install version 14.7, or equivalent, and have it running when developing for consvc-shepherd.
+4. To run consvc-shepherd, you'll need to specify some minimal configurations.
+Use the existing `.env.example` and rename it to `env`.

-You'll want to make sure configuration files in the `.env` file match your database setup,
-configuring the database name, user, host and password variables.
+You'll want to make sure configuration files in the `.env` file match your database setup, configuring the database name, user, host and password variables.
-You can configure the database using pgAdmin, cli or configuration files.
-See below for details.

-You'll need to specify some minimal configuration.
-Create a file `.env` and put the following variables in it at least, if using the docker workflow.
-The simplest way is to use `.env.example` and rename it to `env`:
+It should appear as follows:

 ```shell
 $ mv .env.example .env